Introducing St Lucia

 Places to Stay in St Lucia

 St Lucia is a popular destination for newlyweds and couples looking for romance and relaxation.
-There is a long list of spectacular hotels like the Ladera Resort and East Winds that provide high standards of service, the finest cuisine, impeccable accommodation, and that Caribbean charm to ensure an experience you will never forget.
+There is a long list of spectacular hotels like the Ladera Resort and East Winds that provide high standards of service, the finest cuisine, impeccable accommodation, and Caribbean charm to ensure an experience you will never forget.

 Very popular with UK and US guests are the three Sandals properties of Sandals Grande St Lucian, Sandals Regency La Toc, and Sandals Halcyon Beach.

-Check out Trip advisor for all St Lucia Hotel Reviews and price comparisons.
+Check out Trip Advisor for all St Lucia Hotel Reviews and price comparisons.